 clients/dashboard/src/realtime/ | SignalR subscriptions (chat, notifications, presence) |

-The dashboard subscribes to more realtime than admin — chat is a continuous-conversation surface, so SignalR is on the hot path.
+The dashboard does not use react-hook-form or zod — those are admin-only; dashboard forms are plain controlled components.
+It subscribes to more realtime than admin — chat is a continuous-conversation surface, so SignalR is on the hot path.

 Page inventory